benjaminselfridge/model-checking/doc/ModelChecking2.md

 In this section, we'll define a simple, Turing-complete imperative language with variable assignments and conditional gotos.
-The language will be implemented as a *shallowly-embedded domain-specific language (eDSL)* in Haskell; we won't be writing a lexer or parser, and we won't even be writing an expression or statement evaluator, because expressions and statements in our language constructs will *themselves* be functions which directly evaluate and modify (respectively) the environment.
+The language will be implemented as a *embedded domain-specific language (eDSL)* in Haskell.
+The embedding will be (mostly) shallow.
+We will use Haskell functions to represent modifications to the state of the program variables and predicates about the state (which affect control flow).
+However, we will not allow these functions to modify or query the current line number in the program; that bit will be deeply embedded in the language AST.

 Our language will be called `MIG`, which stands for `Modify`/`IfGoto`.
 In `MIG`, a program is a sequence of statements.
 There are two kinds of